warden-protocol/wardenprotocol/docs/docs/learn/glossary.md

 ## Intent

-Intents are a set of user-supplied conditions under which a keychain signs a transaction with a private key.
-They are predicates over transactional data and external inputs; an arbitrary on-chain code evaluated at runtime by the settlement layer that enforces the terms of an interaction in a transparent, human-readable form.
-Warden offers users an Intent Configurator.
-This can be accessed via a GUI or over CLI, and lets a user interface and configure their chosen keychain.
-The OApps modular security stack embeds user intents into the applications security architecture.

-Warden has created an intent specific language (“ISL”) which standardizes interface-, transmission semantics and execution behaviors.
-It’s a composable, extensive, declarative, human-readable, English-like language purpose built so users can configure and preview the transaction conditions for their keychains.
+An Intent is a set of user-defined conditions under which a [Keychain](#keychain) signs a transaction with a [private key](#key).
+Intents play an important role in Warden's [Modular Security](#modular-security).

+You can define Intents using an [Intent Configurator](#intent-configurator) and the [Intent-Specific Language](#intent-specific-language).
+Then Warden's [Intent Engine](#intent-engine) processes Intents to ensure the validity of transactions.

 ---

-**Q: What are intents?** A: Intents are a set of user-supplied conditions under which a keychain signs a transaction with a private key.
-They define the criteria that must be met for a transaction to be considered valid and added to the blockchain.

-**Q: How do intents work?** A: Warden Protocol has an immutable on-chain, Intent Engine that acts as a gatekeeper.
-Its sole purpose is to determine the outcome of an intent verification, returning only either true or false.
-It is only when a user's supplied intents are immutably respected that a keychain can modify a user's state.

-**Q: Why are intents important?** A: Intents ensure that only valid transactions are processed on the blockchain, maintaining its security and integrity.
-They help establish trust by enforcing the rules that govern the network's operations.

-**Q: How do I set my intents?** A: Warden users have an Intent Configurator which can be accessed via a GUI or over CLI.
-This lets a user interface and configure intents with their chosen keychain.
+## Intent Configurator

+Each [Omnichain Application](#omnichain-application) has an Intent Configurator, which lets users interface and configure intents using a GUI or CLI.

+(?)
+Can we add more?

 ---

 ## Intent Engine

+Warden Protocol has an immutable on-chain Intent Engine that acts as a gatekeeper.
+Its purpose is to determine the outcome of an [Intent](#intent) verification, returning either true or false.
+A [Keychain](#keychain) can modify a user's state only when this user's Intents are respected.

+(?)
+Does intent Engine returns true of false after checking the Abstract syntax tree?

 ---

 ## Intent-Specific Language

-Intent-Specific Language (ISL) is...
+Warden has created an Intent-Specific Language (ISL) – a composable, extensive, declarative, human-readable, English-like language that allows users to configure [Intents](#intent).

+When a user defines a new Intent, a tokenizer breaks down its definition into tokens, where each token represents the smallest atomic element of the ISL.
+Then a parser validates the definition by reading the resulting token stream.
+See also: [Abstract syntax tree](#abstract-syntax-tree), [Intent Engine](#intent-engine).

 ---

 ## Key

+~ A key is...

-- Public key
+- **Public key**
-- Private key
+- **Private key**

 ---

 ## Keychain

-A keychain is any type of custodian of private keys.
-Keychains generate, store keys and sign transactions.
-Users can use Warden’s Intent Configurator to configure their own application security setting, putting them in control of defining their own spectrum of custody: from holding their own keys, to sharding their keys and splitting them between users and enterprises, to delegating custody to an ISO-compliant, SOC-audited digital asset custodian, through to leveraging the latest in distributed key management protocols.
-Warden is also exploring a new variant of multisig, composed of different keychains & custodial models collaborating via user-driven intents.
+A Keychain is a custodian of private keys playing an important role in Warden's [Modular Security](#modular-security).
+Keychains generate and store [keys](#key) and sign transactions if user [Intents](#intent) are satisfied.

+Warden Protocol allows users or external organizations to onboard their own Keychains.
+Keychain operators can directly charge a fee for key and signature requests that will be paid in [WARD](#ward-token).

 ---

-***Q: What is modular key management?*** A: Modular key management refers to a flexible approach to managing cryptographic keys used in blockchain systems.
-Instead of relying on a single provider for key management, users have the option to choose from a variety of key management solutions, or keychains.
-These keychains allow users to generate and store their wallet addresses (public keys) securely and sign transactions with their private keys.

-**Q: How does modular key management work?** A: With modular key management, users can select key management solutions that best suit their security and usability preferences.
-They can distribute the responsibility of key management across multiple keychains, enhancing security and reducing the risk of single points of failure.
-In the context of the Warden Protocol, modular key management ensures that users have greater control over their cryptographic keys and can choose the most suitable key management solutions for their needs.

-**Q: What are the benefits of modular key management?** A: Modular key management provides users with flexibility, security, and interoperability in managing their cryptographic keys.
-It allows them to choose from a range of key management solutions, adapt to changing security requirements, and integrate with different blockchain systems and applications.
-By decentralizing key management, modular key management enhances the resilience and trustworthiness of blockchain networks and ensures that users maintain control over their digital assets.
+## Keychain Address

+~ A Keychain Address is...

 ---

-A keychain is any type of custodian of private keys.
-Keychains generate, store keys and sign transactions.
-Users can use Warden’s Intent Configurator to configure their own application security setting, putting them in control of defining their own spectrum of custody: from holding their own keys, to sharding their keys and splitting them between users and enterprises, to delegating custody to an ISO-compliant, SOC-audited digital asset custodian, through to leveraging the latest in distributed key management protocols.
-Warden is also exploring a new variant of multisig, composed of different keychains & custodial models collaborating via user-driven intents.

-Each OApp has an Intent Configurator.
-This can be accessed via a GUI or over CLI, and lets a user interface and configure intents with their chosen keychain.
-Intents are a set of user-supplied conditions under which a keychain signs a transaction with a private key.
-They are predicates over transactional data and external inputs; an arbitrary on-chain code evaluated at runtime by the settlement layer that enforces the terms of an interaction in a transparent, human-readable form.
-The OApps modular security stack embeds user intents into the applications security architecture.

-Today there is no standard mechanism to express, compose and parse intents, similar to the time before SQL when querying databases was tricky.
-In order to enable arbitrary use cases from several OApps, we unified the syntax with which users can express their intents and configure their keychain.
-This embedded, intent specific language (“ISL”) standardizes interface-, transmission semantics and execution behaviors.
-It’s a composable, extensive, declarative, human-readable, English-like language purpose built so users can configure and preview the transaction conditions for their keychains.

-Keychains sign transactions only when a user’s intents are satisfied.
-Warden Protocol has an immutable on-chain, Intent Engine that acts as a gatekeeper.
-In order to prioritize security, minimize attack surface and focus on first principles, the intent engine is designed as a functional program with a boolean predicate.
-Its sole purpose is to determine the outcome of an intent verification, returning only either true or false.
-It is only when a user’s supplied intents are immutably respected that a keychain can modify a user’s state.
-Each time a transaction arrives in the mempool, a Warden Protocol validator runs the transaction against the set of user-created intents to verify if they are met.
-It is only when an intent validates the transactions, that the Warden Protocol validators include it in a block on the chain.

-Keychains sign transactions only when a user’s intents are satisfied.
-Warden Protocol has an immutable on-chain, Intent Engine that acts as a gatekeeper.
-In order to prioritize security, minimize attack surface and focus on first principles, the intent engine is designed as a functional program with a boolean predicate.
-Its sole purpose is to determine the outcome of an intent verification, returning only either true or false.
-It is only when a user’s supplied intents are immutably respected that a keychain can modify a user’s state.
-Each time a transaction arrives in the mempool, a Warden Protocol validator runs the transaction against the set of user-created intents to verify if they are met.
-It is only when an intent validates the transactions, that the Warden Protocol validators include it in a block on the chain.
+## Keychain Party

+A Keychain Party represents a [Keychain](#keychain) system.
+It publishes responses to key and signature requests.

+Keychain Parties are added through on-chain transactions to the Keychain object.
+Only Keychain Parties are able to publish responses to Warden Protocol.

+(?)

 ---

-Warden Protocol allows users or outside institutions to onboard their own keychain.
-To onboard a new Keychain, users can submit a NewKeychain transaction with a certain payload specifying the keychain and keychain settings.
+## Keychain SDK

+Keychain SDK is a Go SDK that abstracts the communication with [Warden Protocol Nodes](#warden-protocol-node), facilitation the development of [Keychains](#keychain).

+(+) A link to the docs

 ---

-Keychain operators can directly charge a fee for key- and signature requests that will be paid in WARD.
-This directly creates a revenue stream for keychain operators to the respective keychain address. keychain admins can manage these funds.
+## Modular security

+~ Modular security is one of the key features of Warden...

 ---

-## Keychain Address
+Modular key management refers to a flexible approach to managing cryptographic keys used in blockchain systems.
+Instead of relying on a single provider for key management, users have the option to choose from a variety of key management solutions, or keychains.
+These keychains allow users to generate and store their wallet addresses (public keys) securely and sign transactions with their private keys.

 ---

-## Keychain Party

-Responses to key- and signature requests are being published to Warden Protocol by a keychain party which represents the keychain system.
-The keychain parties are being added through on-chain transactions to the keychain object on Warden Protocol.
-Only the keychain parties are able to publish responses to Warden Protocol.
+Users can distribute the responsibility of key management across multiple keychains, enhancing security and reducing the risk of single points of failure.

 ---

-Keychain SDK

----

-## Modular security

 Web3 will not onboard billions of users unless we fundamentally rethink user security.
 Warden’s modular blockchain infrastructure unbundles the application layer for greater security.
 Apps can support the same applications deployed with different security models, leveraging intents and keychains, thereby decoupling protocol-layer from application-layer security.